 Today’s home buyers are looking for a lifestyle as well as a house.
-The neighborhood is a major consideration, especially knowing that the neighborhood is safe.
-I think I’ve been asked the question about whether a neighborhood is safe more times than I can count.
+The neighborhood is a major consideration, especially when buyers are asking us, how do I know if this neighborhood is safe?
+I think I’ve been asked more times than I can count.
 Unfortunately, as much as we may have opinions to give people, as Realtors®, we can’t give those kinds of recommendations.

 There are laws that keep me from making “representations as to the ‘quality’ of a neighborhood”.

-Paragraph 51 keeps me from “making representations” with respect to the following:
+Paragraph 51 of the Maryland forbids real estate agents from “making representations” with respect to the following:

 - Water quality

 - Soil conditions, flood hazard area, covenants, HOA issues…